arbitrarymahi/Dice_game_js/README.md

 # Dice_game_js
 The pig game using Javascript.
-Based on Udacity Course.
+Based on Udemy Course.